gajinkee/tp/docs/UserGuide.md

 ![AddCommand.png](images/AddCommand.png)

 <div markdown="block" class="alert alert-info">:clipboard: **Additional Information**
-- Each employee must have a unique organisation ID
+- Each employee must have a unique organisation ID.
 - All attributes are mandatory to be filled in except for tags.
 </div>